lonelyneutrin0/neurop/README.md

 This project contains an independent implementation of the technique described in:

-[Karn Tiwari, N M Anoop Krishnan, Prathosh A P], "[CoNO: Complex Neural Operator for Continuous Dynamical Systems]," [arXiv], [2023].
+Karn Tiwari, N M Anoop Krishnan, Prathosh A P, "CoNO: Complex Neural Operator for Continuous Dynamical Systems," arXiv, 2023.
-Inspired by the code from [https://github.com/M3RG-IITD/Complex-Neural-Operator/tree/main], but not based on or derived from it.
+Inspired by the code from [this repo](https://github.com/M3RG-IITD/Complex-Neural-Operator/tree/main), but not based on or derived from it.